 A variable that is a pointer to a pointer must be declared as such.
 This is done by placing an additional asterisk in front of its name.
-For example, following is the declaration to declare a pointer to a pointer of type int:
+For example, the following declaration declares a pointer to a pointer of type int: